f5devcentral/f5-rseries-training/docs/introduction.rst

   :scale: 70%

 Customers can migrate existing BIG-IP devices such as iSeries, or vCMP guests into tenants running on rSeries.
 A tenant is conceptually like a vCMP guest running on the VIPRION or iSeries platforms.
 Once inside the tenant, the management experience is like the experience on existing BIG-IP platforms.
 The BIG-IP tenant is managed just as a vCMP guest is managed today on VIPRION or iSeries.
 The administrator connects directly to the tenant’s webUI, CLI, or API and has the same experience as they have with their existing platforms.

-In the future, BIG-IP Next tenants will be supported within the same rSeries appliance (except on the r2000 series, which supports one tenant only), which allows customers to leverage the next generation of BIG-IP software side-by-side with the existing BIG-IP software.
 What differs is the initial setup of the F5OS platform layer on rSeries.
 We’ll look at some additional architecture differences between rSeries and iSeries before getting into how to manage and monitor the new F5OS platform layer.

 ---------------------------------------------------
 Multitenant by Default
 ---------------------------------------------------

 The physical architecture of rSeries differs from the iSeries platforms in several ways.
-As mentioned above, the rSeries appliances will run F5OS at the platform layer, and customers will be able to provision BIG-IP tenants running version 15.1.5 (in the initial release).
-The rSeries appliances are multitenant by default (except for the r2000, which runs a single tenant), which is a change from the iSeries appliances that run in either a bare-metal mode, or virtualized mode by enabling vCMP.
+As mentioned above, the rSeries appliances will run F5OS at the platform layer, and customers will be able to provision BIG-IP tenants running supported TMOS versions (starting with 15.1.5 in the initial release).
+The rSeries appliances are multitenant by default (except for the r2600, which runs a single tenant), which is a change from the iSeries appliances that run in either a bare-metal mode, or virtualized mode by enabling vCMP.
 F5OS multitenancy provides a similar experience to customers who are used to managing vCMP guests on their current iSeries appliances.
 Instead of provisioning **vCMP Guests** on top of a **vCMP Host Layer**, customers will now provision **Tenants** on top of the **F5OS platform layer**.
 For customers who currently run their iSeries appliances in a non-virtualized bare-metal mode, they can emulate that type of configuration by configuring one large BIG-IP tenant on rSeries after the initial F5OS setup is completed.

 -----------------------------------
 More Pay-as-you-Grow (PAYG) Options